-(b) The overnight rental fee is waived for foster families and adoptive foster families as defined in OAR 736-015-0006.
+(b) The overnight rental fee is waived for foster families as defined in OAR 736-015-0006.
 The fee waiver is limited to the first two campsites, and an adult care provider with one or more foster children must be present.
-The overnight rental fee waiver is limited to no more than fourteen nights total in a 30-day period.
+The fee waiver is limited to a total of fourteen days per calendar month.
 All other fees and rules apply.

-(c) The overnight rental fee is waived for U.S. veterans with a service connected disability or active duty U.S. military personnel on leave as provided in ORS 390.124.
-The overnight rental fee waiver is limited to no more than ten nights total in a 30-day period.
+(c) The overnight rental fee is waived for U. S. veterans with a service connected disability or active duty U. S. military personnel on leave as provided in ORS 390.124.
+The waiver of individual campsite fees shall be limited to no more than five consecutive days per stay and no more than ten days total in a calendar month.
 The qualifying veteran or active duty military personnel on leave must be present in the site to qualify for the waiver.
 All other fees and rules apply.

-(d) The director may waive the overnight rental fee for volunteer hosts traveling to or from an assignment at a park area.
+(d) The director may waive the overnight rental fee for volunteer hosts traveling to an assignment at a park area.

-(4) Day Use Parking Permit Fee Waivers:
+(4) Day Use Parking Fee Waivers:

-(a) The day use parking permit fee is waived for all persons on State Parks Day (first Saturday of June).
+(a) The day use parking fee is waived for all persons on State Parks Day (first Saturday of June).

-(b) The day use parking permit fee is waived for U.S. veterans with a service connected disability or active duty U.S. military personnel on leave as provided in ORS 390.124.
+(b) The day use parking fee is waived for U.S. veterans with a service connected disability or active duty U.S. military personnel on leave as provided in ORS 390.124.

-(c) The day use parking permit fee is waived for foster families and adoptive foster families as defined in OAR 736-015-0006.
+(c) The day use parking fee is waived for an adoptive foster family, as defined in OAR 736-015-0006, with an adopted foster child under 18 years of age or a foster family, as defined in 736-015-0006, if the foster care provider has a valid Certificate of Approval to Provide Foster Care in Oregon issued by the Oregon Department of Human Services.
 The waiver shall be valid until the expiration date of the Certificate of Approval to Provide Foster Care or the adopted foster child turns 18 years of age.